ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 				children: [ 'sideCardSection' ]
 			}
 		} );
-		// The data downcast is always executed from the current model stat, so the `triggerBy` will take no effect. conversion.for( 'dataDowncast' ).elementToElement( {
+		// The data downcast is always executed from the current model stat, so `triggerBy` will take no effect. conversion.for( 'dataDowncast' ).elementToElement( {
 			model: 'sideCard',
 			view: downcastSideCard( editor, { asWidget: false } )